-A cloud-based platform for creating any multimedia content: animated videos, training videos, presentations, educational videos, animated infographics, etc. Moovly is an easy to use software package that has a free version that is good enough to get you in the mood for more but is limited to 2-minute video length.
+A cloud-based platform for creating any multimedia content: animated videos, training videos, presentations, educational videos, animated infographics, etc. Moovly is an easy-to-use software package that has a free version that is good enough to get you in the mood for more but is limited to a 2-minute video length.
 There is a library of over 1 million stock images, videos, and audio and you can choose between versatile template options or starting from scratch.
 Simple drop and drag editing and animation and seamless sharing or publication are all possible from the interface.

 Moovly best features: